Battle of Pungo Andongo: The siege

 The Portuguese marched their forces from Ambaca to Pungo Andongo on August 2, under constant harassment by African skirmishes, who sought to prevent the Europeans from closing in on the stronghold.
 Sequeira nevertheless managed to reach the settlement and set up camp in its vicinity.
 All attempts at diplomatic talks were met with vigorous and violent rejection by the besieged, hence the Portuguese initiated the construction of siege-works in expectation for a drawn-out siege, digging trenches and erecting barricades, while the forces of Andongo frequently conducted sallies against them.

+Black Stones of Pungo Andongo, 19th century map.

 On August 27 1671, a particularly vigorous attack commanded by Dom Diogo Cabanga, brother of the king of Andongo, on Portuguese lines was repulsed by small arms and cannon fire.
 As Portuguese reinforcements flowed in to their camp from Luanda, king João sent a gift of slaves to the Portuguese commander, and proposed to give himself in after the siege had been lifted; the siege was not lifted, but the king was informed he would be treated mercifully if he surrendered.
 This message went unanswered.

 As reports reached Sequeira that Matamba was preparing a large relief force, he ordered that Pungo Andongo be taken by storm as soon as possible.
 Thus on the night of November 18 the Portuguese scaled the rocky outcrops surrounding the fortified settlement under cover of the darkness; the first to breach the fortified perimeter was captain Manuel Nunes Cortês, at the head of a party of African auxiliaries.
 A violent melee ensured, but the settlement was eventually subdued.
 Many died in the fight and ensuing plunder, some jumping from the high cliffs to escape capture by the Portuguese.